campanell/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 ### Observing Training Progress

-Once you start training using `learn.py` in the way described in the previous section, the `ml-agents` folder will contain a `summaries` directory.
+Once you start training using `learn.py` in the way described in the previous section, the `ml-agents/python` folder will contain a `summaries` directory.
 In order to observe the training process in more detail, you can use TensorBoard.
-From the command line run:
+From the command line navigate to `ml-agents/python` folder and run:

 `tensorboard --logdir=summaries`

-Then navigate to `localhost:6006`.
+Then navigate to `localhost:6006` in your browser.

 From TensorBoard, you will see the summary statistics: